muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 It protects the system from both:

 - underclaiming
-- and overclaiming
+- overclaiming

 ---

-## 9. Relationship to the atlas core
+## 9. Relationship to the Atlas core 🔗

-This bridge freeze note must never be read as if it replaced the core atlas freeze.
+This bridge freeze note must never be read as if it replaced the core Atlas freeze.

 The correct order is still:

-1. the core atlas is frozen
+1. the core Atlas is frozen
 2. the negative-space boundary is defined
 3. the bridge evidence pack is established
 4. the bridge module layer is grouped